alprael/ReadWithoutMe/README.md

 The last 3 implementations above are mostly for the use of Google Sign In.
 Google Sign In is the only API this app consumes.

+## User Stories
+As a mother I want to be able to keep track of my children's reading habits as I assign while I cook dinner.

 ## Wire Frames
 ![](ReadWithoutMeWireFrame.png "Wire Frames")